 In Hay-on-Wye, on the edge of the beautiful Brecon Beacons National Park.
 We’re between Hereford and Brecon just off the A438 – see travel.
 The venues for the Winter Weekend are all within a few minutes' walking distance of each other in the centre of Hay.

 There is a large public car park situated on Oxford Road in the centre of Hay.
-If this car park is full there is a free overflow car park on our May Festival (Brecon Road) site see parking.
+If this car park is full there is an overflow car park on the field next to the Fire Station (Brecon Road) see parking.
+The car park is £3 all day.

 Visithay.co.uk offers a wealth of information about accommodation in Hay and the surrounding area and Sarah will be happy to help you with all your accommodation enquiries, or contact the local Tourist Information Services – see accommodation.